 Remind your teens that if something can get you in trouble offline, it can probably get you in trouble online too.

-Strategize how to monitor and set rules for social networking, instant messaging, e-mailing, online gaming and using webcams, and consider monitoring cell phones, gaming devices and laptops.
+Strategize how to monitor and set rules for social networking, instant messaging, e-mailing, online gaming and using webcams, and consider monitoring cell phones, gaming devices, and laptops.
+While we’re on the ‘online gaming’ topic, there are a few games that are safe for your children to play and enjoy.
+This is thanks to a closely monitored community.
+For example, vanilla wow gold or, more commonly known as World of Warcraft Classic.

 Discuss the dangers of cyberbullying, revealing too much personal information and not knowing who you are really talking to (online predators.)